islavisual/dataList/README.md

 # dataList
-dataList is a jQuery plugin to make, easier and usable the use of drop down elements by adding predictive search, events management and styles
+dataList is a jQuery plugin to make, easier and usable the use of drop down elements by adding predictive search, events management and styles.

 Install
 -------
+Your install is very easy.
+Only you must insert the following source code files.
 ```html
 <script src="js/dataList.js"></script>
 <link href="css/dataList.css?" rel="stylesheet">